They Came Out at 14. Their Grandparents Waited Until 37. Now Both Generations Are Watching the Same Rights Disappear.

 Coming Out Young Has a Cost

-The Trevor Project found that LGBTQ youth who came out at age 13 or younger were more likely to consider suicide (56% vs. 42% for those who came out later) and more likely to attempt it (22% vs. 12%).
 Coming out at 13 in a state that has banned your healthcare, erased your crosswalks, and defunded your crisis line is not the same as coming out at 13 in a state with shield laws and a GSA at your school.

 90% Say Politics Is Hurting Them

 90% of LGBTQ+ youth said their well-being was negatively impacted by recent politics.
-72% felt sad or hopeless because of anti-LGBTQ policies.
-45% of transgender and nonbinary youth had considered moving states.
+72% felt sad or hopeless because of anti-LGBTQ+ policies, according to the first federal survey of trans students.

-These are not abstractions.
 A 16-year-old in Texas who came out at 13 has watched her state ban her healthcare, erase the crosswalks, ban her school club, and defund the crisis line she was taught to call.
 She did not choose to be political.
 The state made her political by targeting her.

-The data is consistent.
 The variable is not the kid.
 It is the world around the kid.

 Two Generations, One Fight